Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/HPETutorial/TUTORIAL.md

 <img src="Images/keypoint_labeler.png" width="500"/>
 </p>

 Note the `CocoKeypointTemplate` asset that is already assigned as the `Active Template`.
-This template will tell the labeler how to map default Unity rig joints to human joint labels in the popular COCO dataset, so that the output of the labeler can be easily converted to COCO format.
+This template will tell the labeler how to map default Unity rig joints to human joint labels in the popular COCO dataset so that the output of the labeler can be easily converted to COCO format.
 Later in this tutorial, we will learn how to add more joints to our character and how to customize joint mapping templates.

 <p align="center">
 <img src="Images/take_objects_keypoints.gif" width="600"/>